-Violation of EPA regulations may result in fines or other penalties.
+Violation of EPA regulations may result in fines or other loenalties.

-Operating the compressor with the suction valve closed will void the warranty and cause serious compressor damage.
+Damage to the unit caused by operating the compressor with the suction valve closed is not covered under the warranty and may cause serious compressor damage.

 Final Charge Adjustment